 Some things to consider when determining fault include:

 In most rear-end accidents, the driver behind the other vehicle is considered at fault under the assumption that they were driving too closely or were distracted and could not stop quickly enough.
-In New Mexico, drivers are required to keep a safe distance from cars ahead of them to ensure they have enough time to react to any sudden stops.
+In New Mexico, drivers are required to keep a safe distance from cars ahead of them in order to have enough time to react to any sudden stops.
 If a driver fails to do this, they may be deemed negligent.

 While the rear driver is responsible in many cases, there is also the possibility that the other driver could share some of the liability.
 This would include scenarios where: